 The mercantilist system is meant to redistribute the wealth of the country to its citizens, however history proves that such is not the case.
 Only a handful of people have benefited from mercantilism in Latin American countries.
 Total destruction of a country's wealth does not make part of any system known to date.
 Hugo Chavez' policies have to be revised in detail for we might be witnessing the birth of a branch of mercantilism.
 Two examples are depicted on de Soto's book with respect to the transition from mercantilism to market economies; the English (characterized by a peaceful and very progressive transition) and the violent model (exemplified by France, Spain and Russia).
 None of the cases showed the systematic destruction of the country's wealth at the hands of the government, let alone as the main task of the president.

 In sum, it is of paramount importance to study the Venezuelan case.
 What system is the Venezuelan president trying to impose or invent?
 Who will be the beneficiaries of such system?
-If the present admin does not observe the mercantilist system anymore (redistribution of wealth by the state which has been inexorably linked to communist systems) nor does want to comply with market economy's policies, what sort of system is governing the country?
+If the present administration does not observe the mercantilist system anymore (redistribution of wealth by the state which has been inexorably linked to communist systems) nor does want to comply with market economy's policies, what sort of system is governing the country?
 Has the destruction of a nation's wealth been defined as a system?

 © by Vcrisis.com & the author